 Spiritual things are often found in paradoxical pairs and so seem confusing or contradictory.
 Things that coexist in some strange tension include grace and truth, or love and justice, or predestination and free will.

-Often, we expect the world to conform to our ideas, and they don’t.
+Often, we expect the world to conform to our ideas, but they often don’t.
 Doubly so with spiritual things, as Paul wrote:

 Such ideas as substitutionary death, or salivation by grace through faith alone are counter to the way many think.